 The college's seven academic units and several centers serve more than 1,400 graduate students enrolled in eight graduate degree programs.
 Academic units contributing to graduate offerings include the School of Accountancy and Information Management, the School of Health Administration and Policy, and the Departments of Economics, Finance, Management, Marketing, and Supply Chain Management.
-The Seidman Institute serves as the college's focal point for applied research, and several centers are organized in conjunction with the Seidman Institute: the Arizona Real Estate Center, the Bank One Economic Outlook Center, the Center for Advanced Purchasing Studies, the Center for Business Research, and the Center for Services Marketing and Management.
+The Seidman Institute serves as the college's focal point for applied research, and several centers are organized in conjunction with the Seidman Institute: the Arizona Real Estate Center, the Bank One Economic Outlook Center, CAPS Research, the Center for Business Research, and the Center for Services Leadership.

 The M.B.A. program is the premier professional degree in the College of Business.
-The college offers the traditional full-time program, an Executive M.B.A. program, an evening program for working managers, and a program for high technology professionals at the ASU Research Park.
+The college offers the traditional full-time program, an Executive M.B.A. program, an evening program for working managers, and a program for high technology professionals.
 The faculty also offer the Ph.D. degree in Economics and in Business Administration, with concentrations in accountancy, computer information systems, finance, health services research, management, marketing, and supply chain management.
-Other master's offerings include the Master of Accountancy and Information Systems, Master of Health Services Administration, and M.S. degrees in Economics and in Information Management, an interdisciplinary program leading to a M.S. degree in Statistics, and the Master of Taxation.
+Other master's offerings include the Master of Accountancy and Information Systems, Master of Health Services Administration, and M.S. degrees in Economics and in Information Management, an interdisciplinary program leading to an M.S. degree in Statistics, and the Master of Taxation.